 Reed scores 23 points, DePaul upsets No. 5 Butler 79-66

-Coleman-Lands was 3 for 5 from 3-point range and freshman Romeo Weems had 11 points as the Blue Demons knocked off a team ranked in the top five for the first time since beating No. 5 Kansas on Dec.
+Coleman-Lands was 3 for 5 from 3-point range and freshman Romeo Weems had 11 points as the Blue Demons knocked off a top-five team for the first time since beating No. 5 Kansas on Dec.
 2, 2006.

 Butler, which was coming off a home loss to Seton Hall on Wednesday, never led and trailed by double digits the entire second half.
 The Bulldogs gave up a season-high 44 first-half points, the most since giving up 34 in a loss to Baylor.